juansierra24/java_jenkins_test/README.md

 # java_jenkins_test
-This a test repo for ci/cd
+This a test repo for ci/cd demo